fable-dev/Pokemon-GO-Search-String-Generator/README.md

 - Make the save string a scrollable list with max of 5 shown at a time.
 - Make a way to search through saved strings.
 - Add Multi Delete String
+- Wrap the string name if too big, or limit the string name to 20 chars.